undp/carbon-registry/README.md

 <a name="container"></a>
 ## Run Services As Containers
 - Update [docker compose file](./docker-compose.yml) env variables as required.
 - Run `docker-compose up -d`.
-This will build and start containers for following servicers,
+This will build and start containers for following services,
     - PostgresDB container
     - National service
     - Analytics service